Arrive in or Arrive at?

 They arrived at the museum just before closing.

-Note: We arrived home (not: we arrived at home)
+We arrived home late last night (not:

 If you really want to learn English but don’t know how to do it and where to start, don’t hesitate to contact us.
 We will help you continue your learning where you once stopped.
 Book a free online English lesson with one of our expert native English teachers and take a test and consultation.